shubhmjain30/notes/nodejs/nodejs-roadmap.md

 -   Message queues and event streaming
 -   Containerization with Docker

+> **Theory:**
+> Node.js is well-suited for microservices and distributed systems due to its lightweight nature.
+Be ready to discuss how to scale Node.js apps, handle inter-service communication, and manage state in distributed environments.

+---

 ## **Stage 6: Production Readiness**

 [[nodejs-production-deployment|Production Deployment]] • [[nodejs-monitoring|Monitoring & Logging]]